bbtools-ps/candidates-hr-platform/README.md

 1. Check that your Netlify secrets are correctly set
 2. Verify your Netlify site is properly configured
+3. Ensure Netlify auto-build is disabled
-3. Ensure all tests pass locally
+4. Ensure all tests pass locally
-4. Check the build logs in the GitHub Actions tab
+5. Check the build logs in the GitHub Actions tab